youarehero/youarehero/docs/index.rst

 This is the developer documentation for
-`You are HERO <https://youarehero.net>`_, a `Django <https://www.djangoproject.com/>`_ based web portal for real life quests with the objective to improve citizens' involvement.
+`You are HERO <https://youarehero.net>`_, a `Django <https://www.djangoproject.com/>`_ based web portal for real life quests with the objective of improving citizens' involvement.
 For more information read our `Blog <https://youarehero.net/blog/>`_.

 For instructions on setting up a *local development environment* visit the :doc:`install`.